 SAHA RATING UPDATED THE WORLD CORPORATE GOVERNANCE INDEX

-With this initiation, the purpose of SAHA is to compare the corporate governance infrastructures and applications in 150 countries around the world, so the businessmen and investors can be provided with an opinion.
+With this initative, the purpose of SAHA is to compare the corporate governance infrastructures and practices in 150 countries around the world, so that the business persons and investors can be provided with an opinion.
 In addition, one of the main objectives of SAHA Rating is to ensure comparability of the corporate governance rating grades assigned to companies.
 As world trade increased exponentially in recent years, so did the number of countries to trade with and to invest.
 The level of corporate governance compliance of a company worked with or which has been invested into, is directly proportional to the country’s corporate governance infrastructure.
-Governance of the state, traditions of conducting business and the legal infrastructure either facilitate or make it complicated for the compliance of the companies.
-The method of application of corporate governance principles varies at each country or larger geographical regions (such as Asian countries).
+Governance of the state, traditions of conducting business and the legal infrastructure either facilitate or complicte the compliance of companies.
+The methods practices of corporate governance principles varies in each country and at larger geographical regions (such as Asian countries).
 This fact corresponds with the OECD’s “one size does not fit all” principle.
-Some countries make the implementation of the principles a legal requirement, while others retain a voluntary approach.
+Some countries enforce the implementation of the principles as a legal requirement, while others retain a voluntary approach.

-However, the unchangeable four principles of corporate governance; Fairness, Transparency, Responsibility, and Accountability are universal and apply to all countries in the world.
+However, the unvaried four principles of corporate governance: Fairness, Transparency, Responsibility, and Accountability are universal and apply to all countries in the world.
 Implementation of these four main principles is only possible with an adequate infrastructure.
-Thus, comparing countries’ corporate governance infrastructures and the examination of their qualifications in areas such as independent board membership or social responsibilities will provide an opinion to us.
+Thus, comparing countries’ corporate governance infrastructures and the examination of their qualifications in areas such as independent board membership or social responsibilities will provide for an objective opinion.

-This group consists of 80 and higher-scoring countries as a result of grading under the principles of corporate governance.
+This group consists of countries scoring 80 and higher in the rating system of the principles of corporate governance.
 Just worth noting, however, that no country received a perfect grade of 100.
-This year Group 1 includes 19 countries.
-Among developing countries; Turkey, Colombia and Peru are still included in this group.
-In this group; UK, Japan, United States, France, Sweden, Finland, and Austria are outstanding countries with their scores.
-First group of countries have fully deserved to take part at the top of the index with their corporate governance infrastructures as well as their implementations.
+This year Group 1 includes 22 countries.
+In this group; Sweden, France, Denmark, Norway, Canada, Germany and Austria stand out with their high scores.
+The first group of countries have fully deserved to rank at the top of the index with their corporate governance infrastructures as well as their practices.

 Group 2 of the index consists of countries which obtained a grade between 60 and 80.
-There are 40 countries in this group.
-Some of the group 2 countries do not have an authority with a sole mission of ‘banking regulation and supervision’ and some countries do not have a ‘corporate governance index’ or ‘sustainability index’ in their stock exchanges.
-However, inspite of some countries which have positive marks in aforementioned categories, they could not take part in Group 1 because of their position in the corruption perception index and their position in Freedom House’s report.
-Probably Tunisia, Brazil, Singapore, Malaysia, and Luxembourg can be promoted to Group 1 in coming years because their scores are almost 80.
-Group 2 consists of countries eligible to enter the index, but they must take further steps in the field of corporate governance.
+There are 37 countries in this group.
+Some of the Group 2 countries do not have an institutional authority with a sole mission of “banking regulation and supervision” and some countries do not have a “corporate governance index” or “sustainability index” in their stock exchanges.
+Group 2 consists of countries eligible to enter the index, but which needs to take further actions in terms of corporate governance.
 Thailand which ranked in Group 2 in 2018, was downgraded the group 3 in 2019 but in 2021 was again upgraded to Group 2.

 Bosnia and Herzegovina